Today’s post is a long overdue post on CVs.

 2. Professional Appointments/Employment.
 This must go immediately under education, assuming that you have/had these.
 Why?
 Because the reader must be able to instantly “place” you institutionally.
-These are contract positions only– tenure track or adjunct.
+These are contract positions only– tenure track or instructorships.
+Ad hoc adjunct gigs do not go here; only contracted positions of 1+ years in length.
 Postdoctoral positions also go here.
 Give institution, department, title, and dates (year only) of employment.
 Be sure and reflect joint appointments if you have one.
 ABD candidates may have no Professional Appointments, and in that case the Heading can be skipped.
 TA-SHIPS, ETC. ARE NOT LISTED UNDER PROFESSIONAL EMPLOYMENT.
-COURSES ARE NOT LISTED UNDER PROFESSIONAL APPOINTMENTS.
+COURSES THAT YOU TAUGHT AS AN ADJUNCT ARE NOT LISTED UNDER PROFESSIONAL APPOINTMENTS.

 4. Awards and Honors.
 Give name of award and institutional location.
 Year at left.
 Always in reverse descending order.
 Listing $$ amount appears to be field-specific.
 Check with a trusted senior advisor.

 5. Grants and Fellowships (if you are in a field where these differ categorically from Awards and Honors).
 Give funder, institutional location in which received/utilized, year span.
 Listing $$ amount appears to be field-specific.
 Check with a trusted senior advisor.
 Year at left.

 6. Invited Talks.
 These are talks to which you have been invited at OTHER campuses, not your own.
 Give title, institutional location, and date.
 Year only (not month or day) at left.
 Month and day of talk go into entries.